Alice Kyteler: The Husbands

-Christian Medieval Church and Richard de Ledrede
+Medieval Catholic Church and Richard Ledrede

 As the primary actors during the investigation of Alice Kyteler, the church had the most influence on the outcome of her and her alleged followers' trial.
 At the time of this trial, the church in Ireland had a secure relationship with the judicial system.
 The sentence of repentance and self-betterment for Kyteler's son William Outlaw depicts this relationship as religious acts were available means of reform from convictions.

 Across Europe during the Middle Ages, it was common to sentence heretics to acts of religious reformation before a death sentence was brought into discussion.
 The belief was that heresy was comparable to an illness, which could be transferred to others as well as be cured.
-However, the option for reform was not offered to Kyteler or her maid after the maid confessed, which was highly unusual for the time.
-It is possible that the preemptive attacks against Richard de Ledrede by Kyteler and her son led to a sentence driven by resentment.
-The lack of confession from Kyteler herself may have implied a lack of remorse for the crimes she was accused of; however, Meath's confession did not garner her a lenient sentence either.
-Additionally, William Outlaw failed to produce a confession for the heretical crimes, but did apologize for his attacks against Ledrede before the trial.
+However, the option for reform was not offered to Kyteler or Petronilla after she confessed, which was highly unusual for the time.
+Additionally, William Outlaw failed to produce a confession for the heretical crimes but did apologize for his attacks against Ledrede before the trial.
 Outlaw received leniency in his sentence due to his apology to Ledrede, which suggests a degree of personal pride of the bishop likely was present during the sentencing of the other heretics in this case, as they did not make specific apologies to him.

-Additionally, although it is likely that Kyteler was responsible for at least a few of her husband's deaths, it would be difficult to persecute her to the highest extent for murder given the precedent of cross-nobility murders in the British Isles.
-Although murder was very uncommon amongst nobles in England, the rest of the British Isles in the 13th century had a long-lasting tradition of violent noble feuds.
-What made conviction even more difficult was that English jurors were unlikely to convict an accused murderer in the 13th century, as 63.5% of defendants were acquitted.
-It is possible that the Bishop de Ledrede and John le Poer's children accused Kyteler of witchcraft in order to secure punishment for her crimes that she would likely have been acquitted for, as witchcraft was a much more taboo topic.
-Additionally, heresy was considered to be the worst crime that could be committed.
-This would also explain why the death penalty was applied in this case compared to previous cases against heretics in Europe.
-What would have made this an even more appealing option for persecution was there was no statute for witchcraft in Ireland at this time, which meant the treatment of the case was tried with ecclesiastical law.
-Kyteler would be tried as a heretic instead of a felon as English common law would have done.